SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - This section explores and experiments with design patterns you may encounter in object-oriented programming, using ABAP classes.
 - In object-oriented programming, numerous design patterns enhance modularity, scalability, reusability, and more.
 - Here, a selection of design patterns is covered, using simplified, non-semantic, and non-real-world examples to reduce complexity and give a rough idea.
-If you want to explore these patterns further, many articles, books, and community resources offer deeper insights into their origins, purposes, and real-world examples.
+If you want to explore these patterns further, many articles, books, and community resources offer deeper insights into their origins, purposes, real-world examples, similarities, differences, and more.

 > [!NOTE]
 > - The section is intended for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer).
 The code examples do not represent best practices or role model approaches.
 They only aim to experiment with the patterns in simplified contexts and convey the basic concepts.